Valerie Banschbach Profile

 U.S. Fulbright Senior Scholar at the Wildlife Institute of India, July 2013 - December 2013, Uttarakhand.
 Taught graduate-level Wildlife Science courses.
 Conducted research on ants as bioindicators of the impacts of organic farming.
 My blog about the Fulbright experience and work is available at: http://valeriebanschbach.com

 Research on ants as bioindicators in agro-ecosystems.
 I began this work as a Fulbright-Nehru Senior Scholar collaborating with researchers at the Wildlife Institute of India and at Navdanya, an NGO founded by Dr. Vandana Shiva.
 To date I have studied ant communities of rice paddies in Uttarakhand.
 Ongoing work will include the study of the roles of ants in local agroecosystems in Virginia.
-In Summer 2016, I am working with students on the ant communities of community gardens in urban and suburban settings to address the question of how urban biodiversity is affected by garden projects.
+In Summer 2016 and 2017, I have been working with students on the ant communities of community gardens in urban and suburban settings to learn how urban biodiversity of insects is affected by garden projects.

 Elected and served as a public school board member and board chair in the Underhill ID District, Jericho, Vermont, for 6 years.